PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation.
 The exporter shrank by another 100 lines.
 No model conversion or inference was run.

+Shape-preserving unary alignment elision now lives in the Torch-free shape- policy owner.
+It preserves the exact logical-layout, exact-shape, equal-element- count, and conservative failure contract.
+The moved function AST matches checkpoint `cbd3369` exactly; the direct contract and focused ownership gates pass, together with Ruff and syntax validation.
+The exporter shrank by another 28 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-